 Now that Jen and Mike are getting divorced, and the deed to Mike’s condo is in his name only, and he took money out of “his” condo to put an improvement (the deck) on a house that Jen wants to keep, how would this issue be fairly resolved?

-Because in this and many other real-world examples like it, it’s not so easy to figure out what’s in and what’s out of the marital property conversation.
+Because in this and many other real-world examples like it, it’s not so easy to figure out what should be treated as marital property and what should be treated as separate property.

 And remember how everyone has a different definition of fair?

-Well, it only makes coming to agreements on the division of property in a divorce and in this case, pre-marital assets, more difficult.
+Well, it only makes coming to agreements on the division of property in a divorce and in this case, pre-marital assets, more difficult for the parties.

-The division of assets in divorce is just one piece of a larger picture.
+The equitable division of the assets in divorce is just one piece of a larger picture.